Three Dimensional Theory of the Ion Channel Laser: Analytic Theory

 Finally, while we have included the effect of longitudinal spacecharge up to this point, we ignore it going forward by setting longitudinal derivatives of $\psi$ to zero.
-This is also done in Davoine {\it et al.} \cite{davoine2018}, and we refer to the justification used there.
+This is also done in Davoine {\it et al.} \cite{davoine2018}, and we refer to the justification used there which says longitudinal spacecharge can be ignored when $k_{p,b} L_{G,0} \lesssim 1$ where $k_{p,b} = \sqrt{n_b / (\gamma^3 n_0)}$ is the beam's plasma angular wavenumber and $L_{G,0}$ is the cold 1D gain length defined in Section \ref{sec:maxwellklimontovich}.
 After writing $\gamma_j$ and $K_j$ in terms of their respective reference values and detunings, and ignoring subleading order terms in $\eta_j$ and $\delta_j$, we arrive at

 where we have also rewritten the argument of the sine function in the first equation using the definition of $\vartheta_j$ from Eq.~(\ref{eq:pendulumquantities}).

 The next step is to period average Eq.~(\ref{eq:simplifiedunaveragedpendulum}) according to the definition of the period average in Appendix \ref{app:periodaveraging}.
 The $\delta_j'$, $\theta_j'$, and $\vartheta_j'$ pendulum equations do not change when period averaged since they contain only slowly varying quantities, but the $\eta_j'$ equation is nontrivial.
 We make the slowly varying envelope approximation as described in Appendix \ref{app:slowlyvaryingenvelopeapproximation}.
 Using Eqs.~(\ref{eq:fieldfouriertransformreal}) and (\ref{eq:mathcaladefinition}), the period averaged $\eta_j'$ equation is